 In collaboration with the American Bar Association's Commission on Legal Problems of the Elderly, the Alzheimer's Association has initiated a Medicare Advocacy Project to gather information and identify problems encountered by beneficiaries and providers.

-The project's director, attorney Leslie Fried, works closely with Alzheimer's Association public policy staff on the identification of Medicare trends, problems and patterns of recurring issues, and assists with the development of appropriate federal policy positions related to Medicare and health care delivery.
-Professionals who would like to report issues to Leslie can reach her at 202.662.8684 or firstname.lastname@example.org.
+The project's director works closely with Alzheimer's Association public policy staff on the identification of Medicare trends, problems and patterns of recurring issues, and assists with the development of appropriate federal policy positions related to Medicare and health care delivery.
+Professionals who would like to report issues can email firstname.lastname@example.org.

 Coding and reimbursement for Alzheimer's care: The most appropriate code for diagnosis and management of Alzheimer's disease is 331, which is reimbursed at the usual Medicare rate of 80 percent.
 Alzheimer's can also be billed under diagnostic code 290 (presenile dementia), an older category that falls under the mental health classification.